JunghwanRo/log/README.md

 # DONE
+Read the paper "Agri-fly: simulator for uncrewed aerial vehicle flight in agricultural environments." \
 Change the name of the graph axis. \
 Read paper "Learning Quadruped Locomotion Using Differentiable Simulation". \
 Meeting with Luis for IROS Poster. \